 Top Ten Victories in Becket Fund History

 Since its founding in 1994, the Becket Fund for Religious Liberty has championed the cause of religious freedom in some of the most challenging and significant such cases in our country and abroad.
-Below is a list of Becket Fund’s top ten victories during our eventful 17-year history.
+Below is a list of the Becket Fund’s top ten victories.

 Becket Fund wins before the Supreme Court the “most important religious liberty case in a half century.”